-ElectricFlowTM is an end-to-end Continuous Delivery application suite.
+ElectricFlowTM DevOps automation accelerates development processes and simplifies operations.
 It accelerates the continuous delivery of software and makes software release processes more repeatable, visible, scalable, and efficient.
 It provides domain-specific capabilities to automate some or all phases of your software delivery process, including the build, test, integrate, deploy, and release processes.
 It gives distributed DevOps teams shared control and visibility into infrastructure, tool chains, and processes.
-It accelerates and automates the software delivery process and enables agility, availability, predictability, and security across many build-test, deployment, and release pipelines.
+It enables agility, availability, predictability, and security across many build-test, deployment, and release pipelines.

-ElectricFlow supports the creation, versioning, and deployment of multi-tiered applications for a complete release package.
+ElectricFlow uses a "model driven" approach to abstract the application architecture from the environment, infrastructure details so that the same application can be deployed to many environments using parameterized processes.
+ElectricFlow supports the creation, versioning, deployment, required middleware, and infrastructure details for a complete release package.
 You can model and version applications and environments to orchestrate the software release flow, and also to standardize and automate the deployment of applications between environments.